-I was the victim of a taxi scam in the early morning hours of December 1st in Medellin, Colombia.
-He gave me counterfeit Colombian Pesos (COP) for my change.
+I love Colombia, but like any other country, the taxis in Colombia aren’t always the greatest.
+I was the victim of a taxi scam in the early morning hours of December 1, 2015, in Medellin.
+The driver gave me counterfeit Colombian Pesos (COP) for my change.

 I celebrated Medellin’s Alborada from the San Felix hillside via a Chiva bus.
 After watching the fireworks, the Chiva dropped me off in El Poblado around 2 a.m.
 My apartment is in Laureles, so I took a taxi to the Estadio Metro Station.
 From here I could walk to my apartment.

 The taxi ride costed about 11,000.
 I paid with a 50,000 COP bill.
 The taxi driver, who was in his mid 50’s, asked me if I had smaller bills, and I told him no. He asked me if I had a 1,000 COP bill, still I said no. He returned 40,000 COP (two 20,000 COP bills) in change, taking a 1,000 COP loss, or I thought.

 I walked to my apartment and slept for a few hours.
 After dawn, I had to return to El Poblado via the metro.
 I went to Repostería El Portal to buy coffee and a pastry before my 10 a.m. class at Toucan Spanish.
 I owed about 8,000 COP for the purchase.
 I paid the cashier with the same 20,000 COP bill I received from the taxi.
 The cashier viewed the bill and asked her manager to check it.
 The manager told me it was fake – what the fuck.
 She ripped up the bill, and I paid with a legit 50,000 COP bill I had with me.
 I still had the other 20,000 COP counterfeit bill in my pocket.